 - new nerve growth

-- coexisting medical problems like diabetes
+- coexisting medical conditions like diabetes

 The liver is also important for filtering blood in the body.
 As with the kidneys, when the liver is diseased, the body becomes less healthy overall.
-This can lead to conditions that can cause itchy skin without a rash.
+This can lead to conditions that cause itchy skin without a rash.